-- Consent is reversible and while someone might initially agree to a sexual act, they might change their mind further down the line
+- Sexual consent is reversible and while someone might initially agree to a sexual act, they might change their mind further down the line.

 So, if your partner doesn’t explicitly say no, how do you know when the act is non-consensual?

 Rather than searching for an explicit ‘no’, look for the presence of a ‘yes’.
 This is known as enthusiastic consent and means that your partner is expressing positive body language or verbal confirmation to express their consent.

 Enthusiastic is the key word here.
 If someone says “maybe later” or “I’m not sure” or otherwise doesn’t seem to be enjoying themselves, stop.

 If you’re ever unsure in any way, check-in with your partner and ask if they’re ok.
 This is especially important if the sexual act changes to some degree.